-- 1. Prepare and submit a Work Plan and Health and Safety Plan (HASP) in accordance with Specifications. - 2.
+- 1. Prepare and submit a Work Plan, as well as Health and Safety Plan (HASP) in accordance with Specifications. - 2.
 Conduct a pre-demolition conference call or meeting with Owner and QEP. - 3.
 Submit all notifications and obtain all permits. - 4.
 Verify all utility and miscellaneous piping locations.
 Verify all disconnects. - 5.
-Coordinate and notify Owner and QEP of on-site work activities. - 6.
+Coordinate and notify QEP of on-site work activities. - 6.
 Conduct all necessary waste characterization and obtain all necessary approvals. - 7.
 Remove all regulated asbestos, hazardous materials, and other materials banned from landfill disposal. - 8.
 Liquids accumulated in building components, piping, site features, the sub grade areas or excavations shall be removed prior to demolition of buildings. - 9.
-Conduct test pits or exploratory work for known or suspected USTs or hoists with oversight of QEP. - 10.
-Proceed with remaining demolition/removals. - 11.
-Conduct backfill and site restoration. - 12.
-Schedule final inspection and obtain approval. - 13.
+Conduct test pits or exploratory work for known or suspected USTs or hoists with oversight of QEP, if necessary. - 10.
+Abandon existing monitoring wells with oversight of QEP, if necessary. - 11.
+Proceed with remaining demolition/removals. - 12.
+Conduct backfill and site restoration. - 13.
+Schedule final inspection and obtain approval. - 14.
 Submit all documents, manifests, and other completion information to Owner and QEP.